Chapter One: The Elevator

 With a sigh, she fell asleep to the sound of Peaches’ purring.

-“Guess who showed up last night all worried for my safety,” Teresa said the next morning when she opened the door to her best friend.
+“Guess who showed up last night all worried for my safety,” Teresa said the following day when she opened the door to her best friend.

 “Hmm, let me guess,” her friend said, tapping her finger to her chin.
 “Scott?”